everscale-org/docs/src/Decentralize/debot-specifications.md

 - call external function libraries that allow to do operations that are not supported by VM.
 For example, work with json, convert numbers to string and vice versa, encrypt/decrypt/sign data.

-To cover all these needs we should design different **DeBot Interfaces** (`DInterfaces`) which can be used in DeBots and which must be supported in DeBots Browsers.
+To cover all these needs we should design different **DeBot Interfaces** (`DInterfaces`) which can be used in DeBot and which must be supported in DeBot Browsers.
 These interfaces should match the requirements:

 - **comprehensive** — interfaces should describe all types of communication accessible on modern devices;
 - **universal** — interfaces should be abstract from certain OS and hardware;
 - **atomic** — every communication channel should be separately described in the interface for further flexible resource access management;
-- **convenient** — even low-skilled developers should be able to use this interface in their DeBots.
+- **convenient** — even low-skilled developers should be able to use this interface in their DeBot.

 In this model DeBot Engine should act like a proxy between DeBot Browser and DeBot.
 But it can have builtin implementation of very basic DInterfaces (e.g. working with json).

-Also, we need to describe the manifest for DeBots.
+Also, we need to describe the manifest for DeBot.
 DeBot developer will describe all needed interfaces in this manifest and the DeBot Browser will check it before running DeBot.
-We need this manifest to keep users secure and private when using DeBots.
+We need this manifest to keep users secure and private when using DeBot.

 ## Description

 Every DeBot must declare which DInterfaces it will use.
 For this purpose it must have `getRequiredInterfaces()` function which returns array of required interfaces.

-Every interface must have an `id` which is an unsigned 256-bit integer and an address which is used in DeBots as a destination `address` of internal messages.
+Every interface must have an `id` which is an unsigned 256-bit integer and an address which is used in DeBot as a destination `address` of internal messages.
 Address must be a standard Everscale address consisting of `DEBOT_WC` (equal to `0xDB`) as a `workchain_id` part and interface `id` as `address` part (see _"Telegram Open Network Blockchain"_ specification, section 3.1.2 for details about TL-B scheme for address).